gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Open `src/bootcamp/hello-sim-object/HelloSimObject.py` in your editor of choice.

-In `HelloSimObject.py` we will define a new class that represents our HelloSimObject.
+In `HelloSimObject.py` we will define a new class that represents our `HelloSimObject`.
-We need to import the definition for SimObject from `m5.objects.SimObject`.
+We need to import the definition for `SimObject` from `m5.objects.SimObject`.
-Add the following line to HelloSimObject.py to import the definition for SimObject.
+Add the following line to `HelloSimObject.py` to import the definition for `SimObject`.

 ```python
 from m5.objects.SimObject import SimObject
 ```

-Let's add the definition for our new SimObject.
+Let's add the definition for our new `SimObject`.

 ```python
 class HelloSimObject(SimObject):